Youth Mental Health First Aid

 Participants in the 8-hour course become certified as Mental Health First Aiders for Youth.
 They learn a five-step action plan to help an adolescent in crisis and in non-crisis situations connect with appropriate professional, peer, social and self-help care.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.

-The course is designed for adults who regularly interact with adolescents, but it is also open to adolescents 16 years old and older.
+The course is designed for adults who regularly interact with adolescents.
 The training costs $25, but is free for teachers.
 Registration is required.
-Call Lake Regional Community Outreach at 573.348.8222.

 To sign up, choose a time and click "Register."